 The Board of Directors does not believe that a separate nominating committee is necessary to ensure proper evaluation of candidates, given the size of the Company.
 Currently, the Board of Directors performs the functions typical of a nominating committee, including the identification, recruitment, and selection of nominees for election as Directors of the Company.
 Although the Company is not listed on NASDAQ, Director nominees are evaluated by the Company's Directors who meet the independence requirements of the NASDAQ listing standards.
-In selecting nominees for the Board of Directors, the Company seeks to identify individuals who have the business background and experience, industry specific knowledge and general reputation, and expertise that would allow them to contribute as effective Directors has no formal policy on the consideration to be given to diversity in the nomination process, other than to seek candidates who have skills and experience that are appropriate to the position and complementary to those of the other Board members or candidates using the criteria identified above.
+In selecting nominees for the Board of Directors, the Company seeks to identify individuals who have the business background and experience, industry specific knowledge and general reputation, and expertise that would allow them to contribute as effective Directors to the Company's governance, and who are willing to serve as Directors of a public company.
+The Board of Directors has no formal policy on the consideration to be given to diversity in the nomination process, other than to seek candidates who have skills and experience that are appropriate to the position and complementary to those of the other Board members or candidates using the criteria identified above.

 The Company does not have a specific policy on shareholder-recommended director candidates.
 The Board of Directors believes it is appropriate for the Company not to have such a policy because it prefers to identify and evaluate potential candidates on a case-by-case basis.
 However, the Board of Directors will consider director nominations made by shareholders.
 The Board of Directors' process for evaluating directors nominated by shareholders is the same as the process for evaluating any other director nominees.
-Shareholders wishing to submit director nominee recommendations for the 2018 Annual Meeting of Shareholders should submit such nominee recommendations via registered, certified, or express mail to the Corporate Secretary, Louis J. Petrucelly, PASSUR Aerospace, Inc., One Landmark Square, Suite 1900, Stamford, Connecticut, 06901, by November 6, 2017.
-Any such shareholder must meet the minimum eligibility requirements specified in Exchange Act Rule 14a-8 and must submit, within the same time frame for submitting a shareholder eligibility requirements; (2) the written consent of the candidate(s) for nomination as a director; (3) a resume or other written statement of the qualifications of the candidate(s) for nomination as a director; and (4) all information regarding the candidate(s) were nominated for election to the Board of Directors.
+Shareholders wishing to submit director nominee recommendations for the 2020 Annual Meeting of Shareholders should submit such nominee recommendations via registered, certified, or express mail to the Corporate Secretary, Louis J. Petrucelly, PASSUR Aerospace, Inc., One Landmark Square, Suite 1900, Stamford, Connecticut, 06901, by November 22, 2019.
+Any such shareholder must meet the minimum eligibility requirements specified in Exchange Act Rule 14a-8 and must submit, within the same time frame for submitting a shareholder proposal required by Rule 14a-8(e): (1) evidence in accordance with Rule 14a-8(e) of compliance with the shareholder eligibility requirements; (2) the written consent of the candidate(s) for nomination as a director; (3) a resume or other written statement of the qualifications of the candidate(s) for nomination as a director; and (4) all information regarding the candidate(s) and the shareholder that would be required to be disclosed in a proxy statement filed with the SEC if the candidate(s) were nominated for election to the Board of Directors.